CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

    ![ws name.](media/lb8.png)

-5. Now again click on **+ New user**, then add following configurations and leave rest to default.
+5. Now again click on **+ New user**, then add the following configurations and leave rest to default.

    - User name: **WVDUser02**
    - Name: **WVDUser02**